SharonAnne/bokeh/sphinx/source/docs/quickstart.rst

     $ pip install bokeh

-To download from source, clone the `Bokeh git repo <https://github.com/ContinuumIO/bokeh>`_, then run::
+To download from source, clone the `Bokeh repository <https://github.com/ContinuumIO/bokeh>`_ from Github, then run::

     $ python setup.py install